the-events-calendar/event-tickets/readme.txt

 * Tweak - Print styles for the attendees report are now more efficient (props @ajuliano) [72772]
 * Fix - Email template file: link event title to event single page, add state/province and postal code to venue information, link venue address to Google Map link if the event's Show Google Maps Link option is checked [72475]
+* Fix - Resolved an issue where attendees would always attempt to be fetched and set in tranients - even when an un-expired transient held an empty attendee list. (props to nichestudio on our forums) [70485]

 = [4.4.1] 2017-01-26 =